 Although RDF databases are gaining industry strength in terms of performance and memory efficiency, mechanisms for synchronization and offline replication can hardly be found.
-To the best of our knowledge, many of today's state-of-the-art triple stores, such as Jena13, Sesame14, and Redland15, do not include support for (selective) offline replication.
+To the best of our knowledge, many of today's state-of-the-art triple stores, including Jena10, Sesame11, and Redland12, do not include support for (selective) offline replication.

-Most of the systems mentioned before can be configured to make use of a relational data base to store RDF data.
+Most of the systems mentioned above can be configured to make use of a relational data base to store RDF data.
 For this, they employ mapping algorithms in order to represent RDF graphs as relations.
-One could make use of a RDBMS's replication and synchronization facilities; however, this has two drawbacks: (1) they do not consider the special aspects of RDF and semantic graphs, including ontologies, and (2) performing selective replication is difficult unless the developer analyzes the exact mapping algorithms for the target system.
-Usually, those systems do not provide facilities to elaborate on the meaningfulness and semantics of RDF data sets.
-Larger-scale database systems like OpenLink Virtuoso [13], Oracle [1], and OpenAnzo16 do not solely focus on RDF but may serve as a data integration point for different sources, including RDF.
-While these systems often provide support for replication and synchronization, they are not designed to be deployed on mobile devices.
+One could make use of a RDBMS's replication and synchronization facilities; however, this has two drawbacks: (1) it does not consider the special aspects of RDF and semantic graphs, including ontologies, and (2) performing selective replication is very hard unless the developer analyzes the exact mapping algorithms for the target system.
+Usually, those systems don not provide possibilities to elaborate on the meaningfulness and semantics of RDF data sets.
+Larger-scale database systems like OpenLink Virtuoso [11] and Oracle [1] do not solely focus on RDF but may serve as a data integration point for different sources, including RDF.
+While these systems often provide support for replication and synchronization, they are not designed to be deployed to mobile devices.

 A different approach for selective distribution and replication of RDF data is the Peer-to-Peer (P2P) paradigm, where multiple equal systems exchange data over a network.
-Such systems (e.g., Edutella [19] and RDFPeers [7]) provide valuable knowledge about efficient distribution and exchange of RDF data, but do not focus on selective replication.
-Tumarrello et al. [26] describe an algorithm for selective exchange of RDF data, based on P2P systems.
+Such systems are, for instance, Edutella [16] and RDFPeers [5].
+These works provide valuable knowledge about efficient distribution and exchange of RDF data, but do not focus on selective replication.
+Tumarrello et al. [21] describe an algorithm for selective exchange of RDF, based on P2P systems.
 We aim to extend the results presented by them and apply them to non-P2P environments.

-The Open Mobile Alliance (OMA) provides the SyncML framework for data synchronization [20], which allows data of different kinds (including contacts, calendars, and e-mail messages) to be synchronized between devices.
+The Open Mobile Alliance (OMA) provides the SyncML framework for data synchronization [17], which allows data of different kinds (including contacts, calendars, and e-mail messages) to be synchronized between devices.
 The framework also specifies a number of bindings to protocols that are commonly used in the context of mobile devices, as well as limited means to express device context information, e.g., the available memory or the supported databases.
 Since this framework does not consider a generic data format like RDF, we will analyze potential synergies and links between our approach and the OMA activities.